Travel Tips

 (1) FLIGHTS:

-- For domestic travel, you should also try Southwest Airlines, Jet Blue and Virgin America for cheap flights.
+- For domestic travel, you should also try Southwest Airlines or Jet Blue for cheap flights, but you may want to check their website specifically.
 Most of these are a better deal if you book 14 days or more in advance.
 They often have $39, $59 and $99 dollar one way fares (sometimes across the country!)
 They also have frequent flyer programs, so if you use them a lot (or even a little) you should sign up.

 (2) HOTELS: